7 Alternative Sun Holiday Destinations to Try

 The time has come for you to book your next sun holiday away from the Emerald Isle.
 You may want an alternative sun holiday where you can incorporate different activities into your week away when you aren’t sunbathing?
 Or maybe you’ve been to the Canaries or the Algarve before and want to beat the mass influx of tourists that visit this year?

 If your answer is yes, then check out our list of alternative sun destinations to chase the sun this summer.
 From exploring the souks in Morocco to toboggan rides in Madeira, therefore we may have a few ideas to give you some holiday inspiration!

 Firstly, Halkidiki is a peninsula located in the southeast of Thessaloniki in Greece.
-It is often referred to as the “hand of Greece” thanks to its shape and resemblance of three fingers.
-Each “finger” represents three areas – Kassandra, Athos and Sithonia, with each boasting their own charms.
+It is often referred to as the “hand of Greece” thanks to its shape and resemblance to three fingers.
+Each “finger” represents three areas – Kassandra, Athos and Sithonia, with each boasting its own charms.

 - Kassandra is the most developed area, where there is a wide range of stunning hotels, resorts and thriving nightlife.

 - Sithonia is known to be more peaceful and ideal for nature and history lovers, perfect for camping holidays.

 - Athos is a closed, monastic community which strictly permits only men to enter and with granted permission.

 Most importantly, holidays in Halkidiki cater to everyone.
 It suits couples, families and groups of friends.
 Beaches in Halkidiki offer you unspoiled landscapes, turquoise water and plenty of activities to see and do as there are over 500 KM of pure beach bliss to traverse.
 It is certainly perfect for nature lovers, as it has an impressive green landscape and fantastic cycle routes to admire the idyllic landscape.
 Halkidiki in my opinion is a great alternative for your next sun holiday as it will certainly be a road less travelled.